Zombie Reddy: Critical response

 Sangeetha Devi Dundoo of The Hindu wrote that "In one stroke, director Prasanth Varma juxtaposes different worlds — a pandemic looming large, zombies, Rayalaseema faction rivalry — to hilarious effect.
 Zombie Reddy is a satirical potpourri replete with pop culture references at every turn."

 Neeshita Nyayapati of The Times of India stated "Zombie Reddy does have its moments, and all the cast, including Teja, Anandhi and Daksha, seem to have fun with what they're offered.
 This is not a bad film by any means, if only Prasanth had not gone down the predictable route, it would've been something more."
 Hemanth Kumar from Firstpost gave 3 out of 5 stars and stated "Zombie Reddy is the first zombie film in Telugu cinema and to its credit, it does a fairly good job in simplifying the storytelling to the bare essentials."
 A review from The Hans India rated the film 3 stars of 5 and wrote: "Zombie Reddy makes a decent attempt to entertain the audiences."

 Box office

 The film collected a gross of ₹2.26 crore on its first day of release.

-Sequel

-After the success of the film, a sequel titled Zombie Reddy: Revenge of the Dead is in development with this time the zombie virus being spread in the cities.